pedro-cze/rest-consumer/README.md

 After successful call it prints fetched Loans into the console.

-The process of fetching current Loans is repeated every five minutes.
+The process of fetching new Loans is repeated every five minutes.